kramse/kramse-labs/README.md

 Bring your laptop in good working order.
 Have updates installed, make sure it can survive the power being interrupted if power cables need re-arranging.

 Always use a firewall on your laptop, both for trainings and in general.

+Minimum requirements for pc’s:

+* at least 8GB RAM (16GB recommended)
+* 200 GB free disk

+* at least 8 GB RAM(16 GB recommended)
+* 200 GB free disk.

+Windows, Mac or Linux PC are the most common platforms used, but if you can run virtul machines you can use another operating system.

+Note: I can only help a little with operating system support.

+Note: if you are using a very old laptop you might be able to find cheap upgrades that may improve your daily life.
+I suggest memory upgrades to 16Gb ~500DKK maybe and SSD/NVMe upgrade from rotating disks ~1.000DKK maybe.

 ## Install some virtualisation tool